devvyyy/Devvy-Hack/Engine Hacks/ChapterScreen/README.txt

   I've put curly brackets around ChapterScreen.event to avoid definitions clashing.
 This also means that debugging in No$GBA can become harder as labels won't be generated into a .sym file.
 Just remove the brackets to get the labels back.

+  There's also a functionality that changes the effect of the "Guide" button.
+This button is part of the menu that you can open by pressing A on an empty square on a map.
+If you "#define Debug", the "Guide" button will make you win the current chapter.
+Doesn't seem to work on Ephraim chapter 10, Turning Traitor.
+Maybe to do with it being a survive chapter.

 CREDITS